Eoin-Lernihan/graph-theory/README.md

 #### Processor
 There are two kinds of regular expression engines: text-directed engines, and regex-directed engines.
 Jeffrey Friedl calls them DFA and NFA engines, respectively.

 ##### DFA engine
 Deterministic Finite Automaton (DFA): there is always the same output for the same starting value and input.
+So there is one outcome given whcih is important fopr representing formal langauges.

 ##### NFA engine
 Non-Deterministic Finite Automaton (NFA) : there can be multiple  outputs for the same starting value and input.

-Although they are commonly classified as "text"  or "regex" directed.
+In general there is two  commonly classified implemantion , "text"  or "regex" directed.

 <b>Text</b> directed process each character in the text and looks for a match in teh regexp.
 If none found it moves to the next character in the text.

-<b>regexp</b> directed takes the a elemnt of the regexp pattern and tries to find a match in the text.
+<b>Regexp</b> directed takes the a elemnt of the regexp pattern and tries to find a match in the text.
 If none found move to teh next element in the regexp.

 ## How do regular expressions differ across implementations?